-Introductions: Go around the circle and have everyone introduce themselves with their preferred name, their gender pronouns if they feel comfortable sharing it, and Where they are from, and where their family is from.
+Introductions: Go around the circle and have everyone introduce themselves with their preferred name, their gender pronouns if they feel comfortable sharing it, and what their dream job was as a kid.

 Share a brief story from your childhood when you broke a rule.
 Ask people to keep their answers brief (30 seconds or less) - we'll have plenty of time to get to know one another better.